12 Worst Jobs in America

 Coal miners extract coal from underground mines or participate in strip mining activities.
 They dig tunnels, operate machinery, transport coal out of the mines, and secure the mines.

 Factors Impacting Rating: A shift to cleaner fuels due to climate change and pollution concerns has limited mining industry opportunities.
-Health and safety risks due to exposure to fumes, mine collapses, and other accidents diminish the appeal of this occupation.
-Mine workers are more likely to be killed or to incur a non-fatal injury or illness and their injuries are more likely to be severe than workers in private industry as a whole, according to the Bureau of Labor Statistics.
+Health and safety risks due to exposure to fumes, mine collapses, and other accidents diminish this occupation's appeal.
+According to the Bureau of Labor Statistics, mineworkers are more likely to be killed or to incur a non-fatal injury or illness; their injuries are likely to be more severe than workers in the private industry as a whole.

 About the Job: The Most Common Mining Accidents